EducationUSA offers a multitude of programs for international students that U.S. Higher education professionals can become involved with.

 There are more than 50 countries around the world that receive Opportunity Funds.
 The list of participating countries changes slightly each year depending on individual country needs, Department, ECA, and EducationUSA priorities, and the budget situation.
 For more information and a list of currently participating countries, request a login to contact the Regional Educational Advising Coordinator for the region(s) that interests you.

 The EducationUSA Academy is a three-to-four week summer academic program which provides English language courses, college preparatory content, tours of diverse colleges and universities, and cross-cultural activities for self-funded 15- to 17-year-old students from around the world.
 Students receive an overview of secondary and higher education systems in the United States and the U.S. college/university admissions process, develop critical thinking and leadership skills, and participate in enriching cultural and social activities.
 The long-term goal of the EducationUSA Academy is to create a pipeline to U.S. higher education for international high school students who may not have considered undergraduate study in the United States.
-The U.S. Department of State's Bureau of Educational and Cultural Affairs is pleased to have a cooperative agreement with World Learning to administer the Academy.
+The U.S. Department of State's Bureau of Educational and Cultural Affairs is pleased to have a cooperative agreement with the Institute for International Education (IIE) to administer the Academy.

 For more details, please visit the EducationUSA Academy website.